 Google’s Find My Device website and app can be used to accurately locate a phone that has a data connection to the Internet and permits apps to use the phone’s GPS feature.
 That leaves just these precautions and settings to improve your chances of finding the phone:

-- Service plans with 3G or 4G data are needed to reliably locate the phone when it has no Wi-Fi connection.
+The Republic 1.0 3G or 4G plan, or the Republic Refund plans with available data are needed to reliably locate the phone when it has no Wi-Fi connection.